Ktismata

-Ktismata (Κτίσματα) is a village and a community in the municipal unit of Delvinaki, Ioannina regional unit, Epirus, Greece.
+Ktismata (Κτίσματα) is a village and a community in the municipal unit of Delvinaki, Ioannina regional unit, Epirus, in northwestern Greece.
 It is situated on a hillside on the right bank of the river Drinos, at 412 m above sea level.
 It is 3 km from the Greek - Albanian border at Kakavia.
-The community consists of the villages Ktismata (2011 population: 246) and Neochori (pop.
-7).
+The community consists of the villages Ktismata and Neochori.
 Ktismata is 7 km southwest of Delvinaki, 30 km southeast of Gjirokastër (Albania) and 47 km northwest of Ioannina.
 The Greek National Road 22 (Kakavia - Kalpaki) passes north of the village.